kalviumcommunity/S72_Anant_Capstone_AICareerGuidance/readme.md

 ### **Week 4 – Testing & Final Touches**
 - Test the entire application for bugs and edge cases
 - Polish UI and add responsiveness for all screen sizes
-- Prepare final presentation, deployment, and documentation
+- Prepare final presentation, deployment, and documentation.